-CIS264 Advanced Information System Security
+CIS264 Advanced Information

+System Security

-Prerequisites: CIS260 Information Systems Security with a grade of "C" or better and reading proficiency Advanced Information Systems Security trains students in applying behavioral analytics to networks to improve the overall state of security through identifying and combating malware and advanced persistent threats and enhancing threat visibility across a broad attach surface.
+Prerequisites: CIS260 Information Systems Security with a grade of "C" or better and reading proficiency advanced Information Systems Security trains students in pplying behavioral analytics to networks to improve the

+Advanced Information Systems Security trains students in applying behavioral analytics to networks to improve the overall state of security through identifying and combating malware and advanced persistent threats and enhancing threat visibility across a broad attach surface.
 Students will learn skills to proactively defend and continuously improve the security of an organization.
 The curriculum maps directly to the CompTIA CySA+ Cybersecurity Analyst exam objectives.